Equal Loudness Curve.

-One of the issues with opinions or advice on the internet, is that you get all these conflicting messages because everybody only hits part of the target or misses target completely.
+One of the issues with opinions or advice on the internet is that you get all these conflicting messages because everybody only hits part of the target or misses the target completely.

-When you Google “rhythm guitar pick up”, you find a billion posts and discussions from guitarists stressing that they play rhythm on their bridge pick up “all the time”.
+When you Google “rhythm guitar picks up”, you find a billion posts and discussions from guitarists stressing that they play rhythm on their bridge pick up “all the time”.